 ACC students, staff, and faculty should go onto the ACC website under Online Services to sign up for emergency alerts.
-Community families may designate a way to be contacted with emergency alerts on their Admission Form and the ACC Marketing Department will add them to the emergency alert contacts.
+Community families may designate a way to be contacted with emergency alerts on their Admission Form and the ACC Office of Communications and Marketing will add them to the emergency alert contacts.